 For the most part, yes.
 There are some cases where aligners are not able to address all of the issues with the teeth.
 In such a situation, we will let you know if Invisalign® can work to straighten teeth, but something else is needed to complete the process, or if you should try a different procedure altogether.
 In some situations, oral surgery may be necessary mid-way through.
 A perfect example is if your jaw is too far out of alignment to be corrected with either braces or aligners.
 In this case, patients start straightening their teeth and then have their jaw treated before finishing the procedure.
 These details are entirely dependent upon the position of your teeth and jaw, so we will let you know what to expect after your examination.

 Check out what others are saying about our Invisalign® services on Yelp: Invisalign® Quincy

 Does Invisalign® really work for people who want to straighten teeth discreetly?

-Yes, at Premier Dental of Quincy and Milton, we can supply you with clear aligners that are nearly invisible.
+Yes, at Core Dental Group and Implants Center, we can supply you with clear aligners that are nearly invisible.
 They are made of a clear plastic that is durable, yet translucent.
 Few people will notice that you are straightening your teeth.
 It can take a few days to get used to wearing them, which could slightly influence your speech patterns.
 However, once you get used to wearing them, you will not have any issues.
 We usually recommend that you care for your aligners by rinsing them with water, brushing your teeth after eating, and cleaning your aligners with a special paste.
 You do not want to use traditional toothpaste, because it could scratch the surface of your aligners and turn them from invisible to visible.
 If you want to straighten your teeth discretely, be sure to exercise caution when cleaning and caring for your aligners.
 When you visit our Quincy, MA dental office, we can provide you with additional suggestions for how to take care of them.